omnius45467/geekwise-alexa-course/src/app/markdown/day_4/day_4.md

 * Most of the work that we have been doing with sessions are handled from behind the scenes.
 * Requests can directly handle saving voice input to the session.
-This is _crazy beneficial_ because that means that we don't have to worry about storing it in the session, it is taken care of behind the scenes.
+This is _crazy beneficial_ because that means that we don't have to worry about storing it in the session (unless you want to), it is taken care of behind the scenes.
 * Responses have a similar benefit when you use this library.
 * It is slightly easier to manage scope.